Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 10 Healthy Berries And Melon In Korean You Should Know

-When’s the last time you enjoyed the sweet strawberry or tangy cranberry?
-How about a sweet-and-sour Raspberry?
+When was the last time you enjoyed a sweet strawberry or tangy cranberry?
+How about a sweet-and-sour raspberry?
+Did you love to munch a few grapes or melons in your mouth from time to time in Korea?

 Well, what are you waiting for?

-There’s a whole world of berries,melon words in Korean out there for you to explore!
+There’s a whole world of berries and melon words in Korean out there for you to explore!

-So, I’ve rounded up 10 healthy Berries and melon in Korean for beginners plus their translation and tips for how to use them with example sentences.
+So, I’ve rounded up 10 healthy berries and melons in Korean for beginners, plus their translation and tips for how to use them with example sentences.

 Example Sentences: